-The fight to prevent and mitigate COVID-19 has become part of our daily lives in 2020.
-We are excited to share that much needed assistance is nearing in the form of vaccines, which are currently pending FDA approval.
-Colonial Oaks and Ashley Glen residents and staff have been designated with priority access to the COVID-19 vaccine and will be amongst the first to have access as soon as it is available.
+The fight to prevent and mitigate COVID-19 has become part of our daily lives.
+We are excited to share that our communities have all completed at least one round of COVID vaccination clinics and many have already completed their second clinic.
+This early access was provided because Colonial Oaks and Ashley Glen residents and staff were designated with priority access to the COVID-19 vaccine and were be amongst the first in their communities to have access as soon as it is available.

-This news is both encouraging and exciting, and yet the rising rates of reported COVID positive cases tell us that our ongoing precautions and use of personal protective equipment (PPE) is now as important as ever.
+This news is both encouraging and exciting, and yet the ongoing positivity rates of reported COVID cases remind us that our ongoing precautions and use of personal protective equipment (PPE) is now as important as ever.
 These efforts complement our ongoing testing strategies and rigorous standards.

 We know you are concerned about the spread of COVID-19 and how it may impact us at Colonial Oaks Senior Living.

-For those of you who are in communities or have family members in communities, we have raised our preventative measures to limit visits in our communities.
-While we are offering outdoor visits , we are currently only allowing indoor visitors for compassionate care reasons, such as end-of-life situations.
+For those of you who are in communities or have family members in communities, we have increased our preventative measures to limit visits in our communities.
+While we are offering outdoor visits , we are currently only allowing indoor visitors for essential caregiver and compassionate care reasons, such as end-of-life situations.
 This will be handled on a case-by-case basis.

 These restrictions are based on State and National Assisted Living Association recommendations as well as Company protocols.

 This situation is ever-changing, and we will work diligently to keep you updated as updates occur.

 Current residents are monitored daily for signs and symptoms of illness and temperature checks are conducted on every shift.